Moderna says its low-dose COVID shot works for kids 6 to 11 - NewsBreak

 Moderna says its low-dose COVID shot works for kids 6 to 11

-Moderna said Monday that a low dose of its COVID-19 vaccine is safe and appears to work in 6- to 11-year-olds, as the manufacturer moves toward expanding shots to children.
+(AP) — Moderna said Monday that a low dose of its COVID-19 vaccine is safe and appears to work in 6- to 11-year-olds, as the manufacturer joins its rival Pfizer in moving toward expanding shots to children.

-The study included 4,753 kids ages 6 to 11, who got either the vaccine or dummy shots.
+The study involved 4,753 children ages 6 to 11 who got either the vaccine or dummy shots.
 Moderna said that like adults, the vaccinated youngsters had temporary side effects including fatigue, headache, fever and injection site pain.

 The study was too small to spot any extremely rare side effects, such as heart inflammation that sometimes occurs after either the Moderna or Pfizer vaccines, mostly among young men.